Germantown, Maryland: Development and master plan (1950–1980)

-In January 1958, the U.S. Atomic Energy Commission was relocated from its location in downtown Washington, D.C. to Germantown, which was considered far enough from the city to withstand a Soviet nuclear attack.
+In January 1958, the U.S. Atomic Energy Commission was relocated from its location in downtown Washington, D.C., to Germantown, which was considered far enough from the city to withstand a Soviet nuclear attack.
 The facility now operates as an administration complex for the U.S. Department of Energy and headquarters for its Office of Biological and Environmental Research.

-Marshall Davis owned a farm located where Interstate 270 and Germantown Road intersect today.
-After Interstate 270 divided his farm in two, Davis decided to sell the last of his land to the International Development Corporation for about $1,300 per acre in 1955.
+Marshall Davis owned a farm located where I-270 and Germantown Road intersect today.
+After I-270 divided his farm in two, Davis decided to sell the last of his land to the International Development Corporation for about $1,300 per acre in 1955.
 Fairchild-Hiller Corporation bought the land for about $4,000 per acre in 1964, and it built an industrial park on the land four years later.
 Harry Unglesee and his family sold their farm near Hoyles Mill Road for less than $1,000 per acre in 1959.
 Other farmers soon sold their land to developers and speculators as well.

+The Germantown Master Plan was adopted in 1967.
+The plan for the 17 sqmi area included a dense central downtown area and less dense development surrounding it.
+In 1967, the Washington Metropolitan Area Transit Authority, in its planning of the Washington metro, considered having Germantown be the western terminus for the Red Line.
+Ultimately, Shady Grove was selected instead.